FrankWanger/ExpAL/README.md

 This code repository provides a versatile active learning framework for regression tasks.
 It includes two main classes: `ExpAL` and `ExpALRetro`, along with various sampling methods for selecting instances from a pool of unlabeled data.
 ## Publication
-Title: Tackling Data Scarcity Challenge through Active Learning in Materials Processing with Electrospray Please cite our paper [here](https://doi.org/10.1002/aisy.202300798)
+Tackling Data Scarcity Challenge through Active Learning in Materials Processing with Electrospray.
+Advanced Intelligent Systems (2024).

+Please cite our paper [here](https://doi.org/10.1002/aisy.202300798)

 ## Installation